luckydizzier/DDS-Controller/docs/impl/ddsctl.md

 # ddsctl Implementation

-`ddsctl.py` is a very small CLI wrapper used for quick testing of the ASCII command protocol from a PC.
-It currently supports only `setfreq` and `getfreq` commands and prints simple text responses.
+`ddsctl.py` is a command line helper for sending ASCII commands over a serial port.
+The script now includes sub‑commands for setting and reading the frequency, as well as saving and loading presets.

-The tool is described in `docs/design/pc_ui_mockups.md` and shares the same command set as the GUI.
-In a full implementation it would open the serial port, validate the command via `protocol/ascii/validator.py` and display the firmware response.
+The tool is described in `docs/design/pc_ui_mockups.md` and shares the command set with the GUI.
+It opens the serial port using `pyserial`, sends the chosen command, waits for one line of response and prints it.